matteolobello/ansa-reader-webapp/README.md

 # Ansa PWA

-A simple ProgressiveWebApp that displays the news from Ansa.it with a simple interface.
+A simple web app that displays the news from Ansa.it with a simple interface.

 <table>
 <td>